-Disclaimer of Opinion
+Opinion

-We were engaged to audit the financial statements of GMR Holdings Overseas (Singapore) Pte.
-Ltd. which comprise the statement of financial position as at 31 March 2020, and the statement of comprehensive income, statement of changes in equity and statement of cash flows of the company for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of GMR Holdings Overseas (Singapore) Pte.
+Ltd. (the "company"), which comprise the statement of financial position as at 31 March 2021, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.